Mayonnaisu/simple-comic-translator/docs/workflow.md

 SCT extracts texts from each split image.

 > [!NOTE]
 > You may be wondering why I chose the older version of PaddleOCR.
 It is because this version still has a built-in slicing feature that's useful for extracting smaller texts.
 The feature has annoying limitation tho.
-It will throw error if [the input image resolution is larger than 32k pixels](https://github.com/opencv/opencv/issues/7544) because it uses OpenCV, which is known for being unable to handle large images gracefully (as of now).
+It will throw error if [the input image resolution is larger than 32k pixels](https://github.com/opencv/opencv/issues/7544) because it uses OpenCV, which is known for being unable to handle large images gracefully in some cases (as of now).
 >
 > Besides the accuracy issue mentioned above, this is also why I decided to make the program split the merged image before OCR although PadlleOCR itself has a built-in slicer.